 To start your car, there are several different key options that will turn that ignition.
 There are traditional mechanical keys, electronic key fobs, and transponder keys.
-If you’re wondering, what is a transponder key, Following is an easy-to-understand description.
+If you’re wondering, what is a transponder key, the following is an easy-to-understand description.

 Like most areas of our lives, car keys have advanced in technology over the years.
 What once was a metal key mechanically cut with specific grooves to fit into an ignition is now a simple touch of the button, and your car starts.
 As new as they may seem, the technology that goes into transponder keys has actually been around for more than two decades.

 A transponder key is most commonly used to unlock and start a vehicle but is also used in keyless entry systems, garage doors, gates, or homes.
 The transponder key’s name is made up of two words: Transmitter and Responder to form the term, “transponder”.
 A transponder key is a device that has been designed to transmit a radio signal from the device you hold in your hands to a remote receiver.
 When used for cars, each transponder key is programmed to start a specific vehicle.
 Since your key will only unlock or start your specific vehicle, it cuts down on the possibility of theft.